 Snæfellsjökull National Park

-Located on the western-most part of Snæfellsnes Peninsula, the Snæfellsjökull National Park covers an area of 440 square kilometres from the rugged slopes of Snæfellsjökull down to the surf-crashed shoreline.
+Located on the western-most part of Snæfellsnes Peninsula, the Snæfellsjökull National Park covers an area of 440 square kilometers from the rugged slopes of Snæfellsjökull down to the surf-crashed shoreline.

-Declared a National Park in 2001 the area is characterised by volcanic peaks, moss-covered lava flows, sweeping golden beaches and dramatic sea cliffs.
-The crown jewel is the massive stratovolcano Snaefellsjokull glacier that in Jules Verne‘s „Journey to the centre of the Earth“ is the starting point for a journey into the unknown.
+Declared a National Park in 2001 the area is characterized by volcanic peaks, moss-covered lava flows, sweeping golden beaches and dramatic sea cliffs.
+The crown jewel is the massive stratovolcano Snaefellsjokull glacier that in Jules Verne‘s „Journey to the center of the Earth“ is the starting point for a journey into the unknown.